TamuGeoInnovation/Tamu.GeoInnovation.js.monorepo/apps/mailroom-nest/README.md

 ## POST request

+The structure you should be sending the POST request should mimic that of the `IMailroomEmailOutbound` found here `libs\mailroom\common\src\lib\types\mail.types.ts`.
+This structure is used by the internal `NodeMailer` lib.

 To send an email without any attachments, use a standard POST request to the root route:

 ```